-Annunciator Function LOW BATTERY On when DC output voltage drops below normal operating range.
-ZERO On when scale weight is within ± 0.25 displayed graduations of zero.
+Annunciator Function LOW BATTERY On when DC input voltage drops below normal operating range.
+(Located in the display window of the 600IS).
+ZERO On when scale weight is within $\pm 0.25$ displayed graduations of zero.
 Used in gross weighing mode only.
 NET On when the indicator is in net weighing mode.
-GROSS On when the indicator is in gross weighing mode. lb/kg Ib or kg LED is lit to show the current displayed weight units.
+GROSS On when the indicator is in gross weighing mode. lb/kg lb or kg LED is lit to show the current displayed weight units.
 MOTION On when scale is in motion.
 1 SETPOINT 2 SETPOINT No function.
 TARE RECALL Part of the TARE RECALL key, LED flashes when tare value is displayed.
-ON/OFF On during display check.